NSSAC/UVA_SEEDS2/README.md

 # UVA_SEEDS2 project

 Two models are present in the repository.
+To run each model please follow instructions documents in the respective model folders.

 ## UVA-SEEDS2-DiffusionModel